Lower Columbia College has instituted new English Placement called Directed Self-Placement (DSP).

 Although some students may not be required to go through DSP, it still provides them with helpful information about what to expect in English 101.

 We look forward to serving you!
 The Testing Center is conveniently located in the Admissions Center.
 No appointment is needed.
-Our hours are M-Th: 10 am 5 pm.
-Closed for testing on Fridays.
 If you need accommodations please contact Disability Support Services, 360.442.2340.